Apocentre/cross-devops/README.md

 Basically:

-i) Create a new DNS record on DO balancer.hotcross.com pointing to the Load Balancer ii) Run `kubectl apply -f kubectl/common/ingress-nginx-svc.yaml`
+i) Create a new DNS record on DO balancer.hotcross.com pointing to the Load Balancer ii) Run `kubectl apply -f kubectl/<environment>/ingress/ingress-nginx-svc.yaml`

-3. Add a new subdomain and point it to the LB created by DO when initializing the K8s cluster We need on subdomain per service that we want to be publicly accessible through the Ingress
+3. Add a new subdomain and point it to the LB created by DO when initializing the K8s cluster.
+We need one subdomain per service that we want to be publicly accessible through the Ingress.

 Authentication
 ===